Have you ever eaten Dill Bread (Dillie Bread)? It's so good. One of the best homemade bread recipes in our recipe box.

 Don here, telling you about Aunt Pauline’s Dill Bread or Dillie Bread as we call it) is a delightfully savory homemade bread with dill.
 We love it for breakfast (or anytime) and October is National Breakfast Month so I'm reposting it today.
 Aunt Pauline lived in an era where most bread was made at home.
 It has the wonderful texture of good, homemade white bread, with the amazing flavor of dill.

 Like all bread recipes, it takes a little finesse to bring it to life.
 I add about 1 cup of flour less at the beginning and reserve one cup of water to knead in alternately after the other ingredients have been blended.
 But, I must admit, Lois doesn’t do anything special with the recipe and it turns out every time.
 Just give it a try.
 Don’t bother trying this with gluten free flour or in the bread machine; it never turns out!

 My mother, known affectionately as "Momma Betty," used to serve Dillie Bread toasted with Creamed Chip Beef Gravy over top (one of Lois' favorite ways to eat it).
 I like it with butter when it comes warm from the oven.
-It’s also great accompaniment to a peasant meal on a cold winter’s evening or with some sliced turkey or ham as a sandwich.
+It's also great accompaniment to a peasant meal on a cold winter's evening or with some sliced turkey or ham as a sandwich.

 After fully cooling the loaves, they can be wrapped tightly and frozen.
 And it ships well to send to a friend.
 When my mom was still alive, we sent her a couple loaves whenever we made it.
 It wasn't a big sacrifice; it makes 4 loaves!
 Momma Betty would have "slathered it with mayonnaise" (like every good Southern woman) and she wouldn't have worried about the fat and calories.